-Each month, the Statement of Account helps you review what is owed, apply payments, and allocate amounts to individual line items.
-Sometimes, the statement may include corrections, adjustments, or Debit/Credit Memos that change the current balance.
-Knowing what these items mean and why they appear can help you complete your monthly reporting with confidence.
+Each month, the Statement of Account allows you to review contribution amounts due, apply payments, and allocate amounts to specific line items.
+Sometimes, the statement of account may include corrections, adjustments, or Debit/Credit Memos that affect your current balance.
+Understanding what these items are and why they appear can help ensure your monthly reporting is completed accurately and confidently.

 The main difference between a correction and an adjustment is timing.
-Corrections apply to the current reporting month.
-Adjustments apply to prior reporting months.
+Corrections apply to the current reporting month and are typically created to fix issues identified during the current reporting month.
+Adjustments apply to prior reporting months and reflect changes made after the original reporting period has already been completed.

 Corrections

-Corrections sometimes appear as credits or dues on your Statement of Account.
-These are tied to the current reporting month and show up when something needs to be corrected during the monthly reporting process.
+Corrections may appear as either credits or dues on your Statement of Account.
+These adjustments are applied during the current reporting month to correct information that was previously reported incorrectly or requires an update.

 Adjustments

-Adjustments may also appear when an employee’s wages need to be moved to a different actuarial department.
-For example, if an employee transfers from a general department to a police department and the change is not reflected before reporting is complete, LAGERS may need to move the wages to the correct department.
-Because different actuarial departments may have different contribution rates, this can result in a credit or an amount due on your Statement of Account.
+Adjustments may also occur when wages need to be moved to a different actuarial department.
+For example, if an employee transfers from a general department to a police department after reporting has been completed, LAGERS may need to move the reported wages to the correct department.
+Because contribution rates may differ between actuarial departments, this change can result in either a credit or an amount due on your Statement of Account.

-Adjustments can show up as either credits or dues on the Statement of Account.
-They are tied to previous reporting months and reflect changes made after the original reporting period has been completed.
+Adjustments may appear as credits or dues on your Statement of Account.
+Unlike corrections, which apply to the current reporting month, adjustments are tied to prior reporting months and reflect changes made after the original reporting period is completed.

 How Corrections and Adjustments Affect the Current Balance